choueric/arty/README.md

 # Commands

 - list: list the repositories in configuration file.
+- choose: change the current repo

-- ls: list the folder or file on Artifactory.
+- ls: list the folders or files on Artifactory.
 - get: download one artifact on Artifactory with specified download URL.

-# TODO
-- Only list the latest serveral folders
-- Add command to switch current repo